top of page

 The proposed redevelopment of Cabarita Wharf aims to double the site's current population from 1,200 to 2,400 residents through the increased presence of higher-density housing.

-The following visualisation displays the proposed site redevelopment.
+As such, the following visualisation displays the proposed site redevelopment.

 High-density housing was promoted through the consolidation of many of the site's fine-grain plots.